Page Reviewed / Updated - Jan. 2016

 Under this waiver, individuals decide whether to have the state manage their care services or to self-direct their care services.
 Self-direction may also be referred to as consumer direction, participant direction, or the Cash and Counseling model.
-Not all services can be self-directed.
-One cannot select their preferred x-ray technician, for example.
-However, participants can select their non-skilled personal care giver.
-Waiver participants or their legal representative can hire individuals with whom they are personally familiar and those persons can receive payment for their care giving services.
+As long as a provider is a qualified waiver provider, an individual is able to choose that provider.

 For some families, while their income and assets exceed the eligibility limits, they still cannot afford the cost of care.
 There is the option of working with a professional Medicaid planner to bring assets and income in line with the requirements.
 These individuals are knowledgeable about Medicaid law nuances in each state and can help to re-structure an individual's or family's financial resources into income trusts and non-countable assets so that they become compliant.
 Find assistance to prepare for Medicaid.